FAQ's about ChildLight Yoga Teacher Trainings

 Please fill out this replacement request form and submit a $10 fee per certificate.
 Allow up to one week for processing, and we will send a digital copy of your certificate.

 Will someone contact me before the start of the training?

 Yes!
-The training facilitator will personally send you a detailed email 4-7 days prior to the training.
+The training facilitator will personally send you a detailed email four days prior to the training.
 Please be sure we have your correct contact information on file when you register and notify us immediately of any changes.
-If you have not received an email from your trainer at least 4 days prior to your training, please check your junk mail first, and if still not found, please contact our Director of Trainings.
+If you have questions please contact our Director of Trainings.

 Am I able to host your trainings at my studio or hotel?
 Our trainers love to travel!
 Please complete our Host Studio application here.

 I still have questions, who should I contact?
 Please contact Sally Delisle, Director of ChildLight Yoga Teacher Trainings.